 Online Flirting was mentioned by many participants, while starting and ending online romantic relationships was described as well.
-New Approach Strategies were shown as evolving on SNS and described as overcoming face-to-face interpersonal difficulties, such as adolescent shyness; these "strategies" were presented as the "new" ways to initiate contact online, rather distinct from face-to-face contact:
+New Approach Strategies were shown as evolving on SNS and described as overcoming face-toface interpersonal difficulties, such as adolescent shyness.
+These "strategies" were presented as the "new" way to initiate contact online, rather distinct from faceto-face contact:

 Ok basically most people talk first in Facebook and then when they meet up they may talk in person.
 Otherwise no guy will come up to you and say hello.
 (I: Why not?)
 Because it no longer works this way.
 Mostly because guys are very shy and they can't approach you out of the blue and say hi.
 While in Facebook, ok they will find something to comment on, like a photo, and then they will pick up a chat.
 It works this way.
 They are looking for an occasion.
+Girl, 14 years, Greece (10)